A must see at least once in your life: the most amazing canyons in the world, which will take your breath away

 On the subject: Ten most underrated sights in the USA

-This 5,8 kilometer (3,6 mi) canyon in the Aparados da Serra National Park in Brazil is a true Lost World material with 720 meters (2360 ft) parallel cliffs buried in tropical vegetation.
-There are two waterfalls and a variety of wildlife, from howler monkeys to parrots.
+This 5,8-kilometre (3,6-mile) canyon in Brazil's Aparados da Serra National Park is true Lost World material, with 720-meter (2360-foot) parallel cliffs immersed in tropical vegetation.
+There are two waterfalls and plenty of wildlife from howler monkeys to parrots.

-In northern Australia, the majestic Kings Canyon in Watarrka National Park amazes visitors with 300 meters (0,2 mi) curved sandstone cliff walls, green vegetation and rock pools that line the floor.
-Those who enjoy top-notch gorge views can take the challenging 6-kilometer (3,7 mi) loop walk.
+In northern Australia lies the majestic Kings Canyon in Watarrka National Park, which wows visitors with 300 meters (0,2 miles) of curved sandstone cliff walls, green vegetation and rock pools at the bottom of the canyon.
+Those who love first-class views of the gorge can take the challenging 6-kilometer (3,7 miles) walk around the loop.

 The 45 kilometers (27 miles) long Dades Gorge is one of the many reasons to travel in Morocco.
 The canyon has been carved over millions of years by the Dades River, and in some places, sandstone and limestone cliffs rise up to 500 meters (1600 feet).

 stdClass Object ([term_id] => 1492 [name] => world [taxonomy] => post_tag [slug] => mir)мир